LieBtrau/chickenguard-2019-upgrade/docs/PRD.md

 * easy to install and to remove.

 ## Electronics
-* Two power options: through DC-jack or battery powered.
+* Two power options: through USB-jack or battery powered.
 * minimum number of components

 ## Functionality